So You Think You Want to Be a Pioneer…

 We asked the leader of our candidate coaching team about how the process works.
 Here’s what he said.

-1. How do candidate coaches come alongside those who are considering filling out an application to join Pioneers?
+1. How do candidate coaches come alongside those considering filling out an application to join Pioneers?

 2. What questions and topics do candidates bring to the table?